Extreme Rules (2012): Storylines

 The professional wrestling matches at Extreme Rules comprised professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
-Storylines between the characters played out on WWE's primary television programs, Monday Night Raw and SmackDown.
+Storylines between the characters were produced on WWE's weekly television shows, Monday Night Raw and SmackDown.

 Brock Lesnar face to face with John Cena after his return in April 2012.

 On the April 2 episode of Raw, John Cena spoke about his loss to The Rock the previous night at WrestleMania XXVIII, which was dubbed a once-in-a-lifetime match and the most important battle of Cena's career.
 Cena asked for the Rock to come out so that Cena could offer his congratulations.
 Instead, Brock Lesnar came into the ring, making his first WWE appearance since 2004.
 Lesnar offered to shake hands with Cena but instead executed the F-5, dropping Cena onto the mat.
 The next week, General Manager John Laurinaitis revealed that he signed Lesnar to bring "legitimacy" and for Lesnar to become the "new face of the WWE"; Laurinaitis also scheduled Lesnar to face Cena at Extreme Rules.
 On April 16, the match was made into an Extreme Rules match.

 On the January 2 Raw, Chris Jericho returned to WWE.
-He made it clear that he wanted to reclaim his title as the "best wrestler in the world," which CM Punk had claimed to be since 2011.
+He made it clear that he wanted to reclaim his title as the "best wrestler in the world", which CM Punk had claimed to be since 2011.
 Punk defeated Jericho at WrestleMania XXVIII.
 In the weeks following the event, Jericho attacked Punk several times, once pouring a bottle of Jack Daniel's over him — a pointed insult to the straight edge Punk, and vowed to lead Punk "down the path to alcoholism just like his father."
 On the April 16 Raw, Jericho challenged Punk to a Chicago Street Fight at Extreme Rules for the WWE Championship.